SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Harnessing a great amount of chakra, you create a field of lightning that swirls around you and coalesces into the crackling outline of an electric dragon.
 From there you can keep it at the ready, or attack an unfortunate foe immediately.

-Chakra: 54
+Chakra: 45
 Damage: 5d8\*6d6
 Range: 80
-Special: Paralysis 4 for 60 ICs
 Speed: 26
 Seal Speed: 30
+Special: Paralysis 4 for 60 IC

-Tags: Energy, Projectile, Environmental
+Tags: Attack, Projectile, Energy, Creation

 Effects:
-When you use this technique, you may choose to lower its Chakra cost by 10\.
+When you use this technique, you may choose to lower its Chakra cost by 10.
 If you do so, rather than launching at your opponents the lightning dragon takes shape coiling around you.

-It will automatically attack the first person to move within 10 yards of you (it will not, however, trigger this effect if you move closer to them), with \+4 Accuracy.
-If they fail a status roll, its Paralysis effect and duration will also be doubled.
+It will automatically attack the first person to move within 10 yards of you (it will not, however, trigger this effect if you move closer to them), with +4 Accuracy.
 You may also launch the dragon at any time while it's still around, as a Chakra 35, Speed 14 action, using 14 rather than 26 as its base speed.

 ### **Tenchu \- Wrath of Heaven**

 This technique truly earns its name.
 As the handseals are completed electricity will begin to arc along the user's body and wisps of dark smoke will rise from them, a result of the overwhelming, uncontainable amounts of chakra this jutsu requires.
 That chakra is converted directly into electricity and released in a blast every bit as devastatingly powerful as a genuine bolt of lightning.

-Chakra: 60
+Chakra: 50
-Damage: 5d10 \* 5d8 \* 2d6.takeHighest(1)
+Damage: 2d10d1\*2d8d1\*2d6d1\*2d4d1
-Range: 100
+Line: 30, 100
-Area: 5
-Special: Paralysis 6 for 50 ICs
 Speed: 30
 Seal Speed: 40
+Special: Paralysis 6 for 50 ICs, This technique receives only half your damage bonus.

-Tags: Energy, Projectile, AoE
+Tags: Attack, Projectile, AoE, Energy

 Effects:
-This hits everything in a line 30 yards across (its area), and up to one hundred yards long (i.e. anything between the user and the max range).
 The effectiveness of partial defense is halved against this technique: for every 1 point it misses by, it deals only 10% less damage.
-And anything within a range of 10 points counts as a partial defense.

 After rolling damage for Tenchu, you may spend a point of Willpower to reroll it and take the higher of the two results.
-This may only be done once per attack, and only if you did not spend Willpower to improve Tecnhu's Accuracy.
+This may only be done once per attack.

 ### **Juurokuchuu Shibari \- Sixteen Pillar Bind**

 Just as the four pillar bind, this surrounds the area, though this time it's a bit more solid.
 After creating a large, oven-like structure it then electrocutes the entire area inside, frying the contents and hopefully making it hard for them to escape.

-Chakra: 66
+Chakra: 60
 Upkeep: 12
 Range: 120
-Area: 100
+Cube: 100
 Speed: 30
 Seal Speed: 35

 Tags: Energy, AoE, Environmental